-2 - OBRA Nurse Aide Training/Testing void request The identifier is used internally by ForwardHealth.
+2 - OBRA Nurse Aide Training/Testing void request Identifier - 10 additional numbers are assigned to complete the Adjustment ICN.
+The identifier is used internally by ForwardHealth.

 Service Code Descriptions

 The Service Code Descriptions section lists all the service codes (i.e., procedure codes or revenue codes) reported on the RA with their corresponding descriptions.